Nullcorps/woocommerce-gateway-bitcoin/README.md

 Big thank you to @orionwl for talking things through along the way and paitently explaining the maths side of it over and over till I get it :)

+This uses the Bitwasp library for all the maths heavy lifting, address generating etc. https://github.com/Bit-Wasp/bitcoin-php